-COSTS: All U5 - U11 NCCP certification clinics are free for SYSI registered team personnel; Respect In Sport is free online training; RAMP registration is free and takes about 3 minutes through your Zone online; and all other coach certification costs may be covered or reimbursed by your Zone association - just check with your Zone and keep receipts.
+COSTS: All U5 - U19 NCCP certification clinics are free for SYSI registered team personnel; Respect In Sport is free online training; RAMP registration is free and takes about 3 minutes through your Zoner registration platform; and all other coach certification costs may be covered or reimbursed by your Zone association - just check with your Zone and keep receipts.
 Criminal record checks are free for community association coaches when accompanied by a letter from the community association.
 Checks for zone coaches are \$10 when accompanied by a letter from the zone (otherwise cost is \$70).
-In recognition of completing your requirements feel free to apply for the coach honorarium at the end of the season on or before Jun 29 (maximum accumulative honorarium of \$50 per coach).